espenwaaga/doc/docs/how-to-guides/naisdevice/install-naisdevice.md

     ```

     (you will be asked for administrator access to run the installer)
-    1. If you need to connect to anything running in K8s cluster, remember to [update your kubeconfig](TODO: fix link)
     1. Start _naisdevice_ from the _Start menu_

 === "Manual"

     1. [Download and install naisdevice-tenant.exe](https://github.com/nais/device/releases/latest)
     (you will be asked for administrator access when you run the installer)
-    1. If you need to connect to anything running in K8s cluster, remember to [update your kubeconfig](TODO:Fix link)
     1. Start _naisdevice_ from the _Start menu_

 === "Ubuntu"